docker/compose/docs/index.md

     $ docker-compose run web env

 See `docker-compose --help` to see other available commands.
-You can also install [command completion](completion.md) for the bash shell, which will also show you available commands.
+You can also install [command completion](completion.md) for the bash and zsh shell, which will also show you available commands.

 If you started Compose with `docker-compose up -d`, you'll probably want to stop your services once you've finished with them: